 If a student withdraws before this date, the Financial Aid Office is required to calculate how much federal aid the student has earned and return the unearned portion to the federal government.
 There are no special circumstances (such as medical emergencies) that can prevent federal funds from being returned when a student withdraws before the 60 percent date.

-Note: This federal financial aid policy differs from the UST institutional refund policy.
+Note: This federal financial aid policy differs from the St. Thomas institutional refund policy.
 The federal requirement may result in students owing money to the university because some of their financial aid has been returned.
 Detailed information regarding the federal financial aid withdrawal policy for undergraduate and graduate students is available online.

 For more information contact the Financial Aid Office, (651) 962-6550.